basic4gl-guy/jump-buggy/Documentation/Racetrack/Racetrack.md

 Assign this mesh explicitly to the "Mesh Collider" component of your mesh object or prefab.

+Unlike the rendered mesh, having a high resolution collision mesh has little performance penalty.
+Although it is worth keeping in mind the storage requirements of the mesh, especially as it will be duplicated many times along the different curves of the racetrack.

+In this example the mesh has been sliced into 32 pieces, which gives a decent driving feel without being too excessive.

 *Note: For continuous meshes that the player will **not** be driving on, like barriers or walls, it is not necessary to have a separate high poly mesh*

 Use a mesh collider